ConsenSys/doc.pantheon/docs/Reference/API-Objects.md

-description: Besu API objects reference
+description: Hyperledger Besu API objects reference
 <!--- END of page meta data -->

-# Besu API Objects
+# Hyperledger Besu API Objects

 The following objects are parameters for or returned by Besu API Methods.